majaczech/wind-tunnel/README.txt

-This thing was created by Majaczech, and is licensed under cc-nc-sa.
+This thing was created by Majaczech, and is licensed under cc-sa.

 Bench-Scale Wind-Tunnel for Callibration Pressure Probes accesible also from Thingiverse: https://www.thingiverse.com/thing:4601994